Popup Items in Blazor Dropdown Menu Component

 Separator

-The Separators are the horizontal lines that are used to separate the popup items.
-You cannot select the separators.
+Separators are horizontal lines used to group and visually separate the popup items.
+Separators are not selectable.
 You can enable separators to group the popup items using the Separator property.

 In the following sample, cut, copy, and paste popup items are grouped using the separator property: